Red Cap (novel): Characters

-Minor Characters
+Minor characters

 Oliver "Ollie" Wilson - One of R.J's best friends before he joins the union army.
 Oliver is against slavery and doesn't get along with the Enos Perkins as much since he is for slavery.
 He leaves to join the Fourth Maryland, United States forces.
 He is around R.J's age, but "around half a head taller".

-The Perkin Brothers - Enos and Pat Perkins, two boys who grew up in R.J's hometown, who believe slavery is okay.
+The Perkin Brothers - Enos and Pat Perkins, two boys who grew up in R.J's hometown, who approve of slavery.
 Enos was around R.J's age, and one of his good friends.
 Enos is also said to be around Ollie's height.
 Pat was killed in Culpeper, Virginia, and Enos' head was taken off by a cannonball in Manassas, Virginia.

 Mr. and Mrs. Powell - R.J's parents.
 They don't agree with R. J. joining the war, and stop him at first, before he sneaks out.
 They have two daughters (Mary and Nancy), a little boy Jamie, R.J, and his father has an apprentice named Johny McDonald.